ksw9/mtb-call2/README.md

 # *M. tuberculosis* variant identification pipeline

-Pipeline for *M. tuberculosis* variant identification from short-read data for epidemiology and phylogenetics.
+Pipeline for *M. tuberculosis* variant identification from paired-end or single short-read data for epidemiology and phylogenetics.
 Briefly, this pipeline takes raw short-read Illumina data, pre-processes reads (read adapter trimming and taxonomic filtering), maps reads to a provided reference genome, calls variants, and outputs consensus FASTA sequences for downstream applications.
 The pipeline is written in Nextflow, so modules are adaptable.
 User options allow for tailoring of the pipeline such as setting custom filters and choosing a reference genome.
 Users can [benchmark](benchmark.md) this pipeline with their chosen filters on simulated data and truth VCFs.

 ## Installation & set-up